Rick Wallace

 A close up shot of a man using AI on his laptop

 • Job Displacement and Reskilling Needs: The widespread adoption of AI and automation raises concerns about job displacement and the need for reskilling.
-Certain roles may become obsolete, requiring workers to acquire new skills to remain employable in the digital era.
+Workers in obsolete roles must acquire new skills to stay employable in the digital era.

 • Ethical and Bias Concerns: AI algorithms can exhibit biases based on the data they are trained on, leading to ethical concerns in decision-making processes.
 Ensuring fairness, transparency, and accountability in AI systems is crucial to mitigate bias risks.